- Written by Dr.Mehmet Demircioglu

 Before committing to the surgical route of a beard transplant, it’s wise to consider less invasive methods that could fulfill your aesthetic objectives.

-Can Minoxidil and Microneedling Help?
+Minoxidil and microneedling

 Minoxidil, a topical treatment, and microneedling, a technique that employs fine needles to puncture the skin, are designed to stimulate hair growth.
 Studies in the International Journal of Trichology have shown that both treatments can somewhat enhance hair density, although their efficacy varies among individuals.